How do you gain employee loyalty? You have to earn it.

-To have a successful FEC, you need hardworking employees that are knowledgeable about your facility and are dedicated to constantly finding ways to improve processes and the business overall.
+To build a successful FEC, you need hardworking employees that are knowledgeable about your facility and are dedicated to constantly finding ways to improve processes and the business overall.

 Having and keeping these kinds of employees who exemplify this is a result of loyalty.
 Loyalty towards YOU.

-Following are 3 things you can do to earn and retain the loyalty of
+Let's jump into 3 things you can do to earn and retain the loyalty of your staff!

 Frank Price, a training guru for FECs, suggests holding auditions for new hires rather than interviews.
 This will show how your potential associates will not only interact with you, but also how they will engage with your guests.